 Hot

-The parrot will lift and shake its feathers to move cold air around its body to cool itself down.
+The parrot will lift and shake its feathers to move cold air around its body to cool down.
 It isn’t technically shivering, but it appears that way.

 Scared or Stressed